golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

     await rental2.stopAndFinalize()

-    // when we release allocation, we will close deposit
+    // When we release the allocation, the deposit will be closed.
-    // you cannot reuse closed deposit or released allocation await glm.payment.releaseAllocation(allocation)
+    // You can't reuse closed deposits or released allocations. await glm.payment.releaseAllocation(allocation)
   } catch (err) {
     if (err instanceof GolemPaymentError) {
       console.log(
-        'Cannot create allocation, most probably your allocation was released or your deposit is closed.'
+        'Cannot create allocation.
+Your allocation was likely released, or your deposit is closed.'
       )
     } else {
       console.error('Failed to run the example', err)